gilbox/css-bliss/README.md

       <button class="Btn Btn--pullRight"><i class="closeIco"></i> close</btn>
     </div>

-Note that the above approach is inflexibly because we won't be able to easily swap out the button in the future without changing the styling.
+Note that the above approach is inflexible because in the future we won't be able to easily swap out the button without changing the styling.
 Also, since it creates an unpredictable parent-child module positioning relationship the code is fragile and difficult to refactor.

 # z-index